Are condo fees worth it?

 Specific Rules to Follow

-There are sets of rules condo owners have to abide by.
+There are sets of rules that owners have to abide by.
 Some common rules:

 - Not being able to put solar panels on your roof.